atcribb/Ediacaran-Cambrian-OPD-Controls/README.md

 This will produce the oxygen consumption profiles in Figure 5 and Figure S3:
 * PlottingOutput_Figure5_FigureS3 - This script will reproduce the oxygen consumption profiles in the paper.
 It combines the consumption rates of all reoxidation reactions into a summated reoxidation rate, and plots consumption of oxygen via aerobic respiration and all reoxidation reactions.
 This script will use all ten .RData files produced from Sim_Figure5_O2ConsumptionProfiles.R and create ten different oxygen consumption profiles for the upper 1 cm of the sediment, which are all given in Figure S3.

+This will produce the oxygen flux figure in Figure S4:
+* PlottingOUtput_FigureS4.R - This needs the .RData files from Sim_O2irrflux.R

+This will produce the burial rates profile in Figure S5:
+* PlottingOutput_FigureS5.R - This needs the .RData files from Sim_BurialRates_[nobioturbation/Ediacaran/Terreneuvian].R

 # Contact
 If you have any questions, please feel free to contact me at cribb@usc.edu